ropensci/coder/README.md

 # coder

 The goal of `coder` is to classify items from one dataset, using codes from a secondary source.
-Please se vigtnettes with introductionary examples!
+Please se vignettes with introductory examples!

 ## Installation